 file is a Prolog directive, calls to Logtalk built-in predicates from it

-are usually compiled to improve performance and providing better support
+are usually compiled to improve portability, improve performance, and

 Some backend Prolog compilers declare

 initialization as an operator